Central processing unit: Instruction-level parallelism

 Most of the difficulty in the design of a superscalar CPU architecture lies in creating an effective dispatcher.
 The dispatcher needs to be able to quickly determine whether instructions can be executed in parallel, as well as dispatch them in such a way as to keep as many execution units busy as possible.
 This requires that the instruction pipeline is filled as often as possible and requires significant amounts of CPU cache.
 It also makes hazard-avoiding techniques like branch prediction, speculative execution, register renaming, out-of-order execution and transactional memory crucial to maintaining high levels of performance.
 By attempting to predict which branch (or path) a conditional instruction will take, the CPU can minimize the number of times that the entire pipeline must wait until a conditional instruction is completed.
 Speculative execution often provides modest performance increases by executing portions of code that may not be needed after a conditional operation completes.
 Out-of-order execution somewhat rearranges the order in which instructions are executed to reduce delays due to data dependencies.
-Also in case of single instruction stream, multiple data stream—a case when a lot of data from the same type has to be processed—, modern processors can disable parts of the pipeline so that when a single instruction is executed many times, the CPU skips the fetch and decode phases and thus greatly increases performance on certain occasions, especially in highly monotonous program engines such as video creation software and photo processing.
+Also in case of single instruction stream, multiple data stream, a case when a lot of data from the same type has to be processed, modern processors can disable parts of the pipeline so that when a single instruction is executed many times, the CPU skips the fetch and decode phases and thus greatly increases performance on certain occasions, especially in highly monotonous program engines such as video creation software and photo processing.

-When just a fraction of the CPU is superscalar, the part that is not suffers a performance penalty due to scheduling stalls.
+When a fraction of the CPU is superscalar, the part that is not suffers a performance penalty due to scheduling stalls.
 The Intel P5 Pentium had two superscalar ALUs which could accept one instruction per clock cycle each, but its FPU could not.
 Thus the P5 was integer superscalar but not floating point superscalar.
 Intel's successor to the P5 architecture, P6, added superscalar abilities to its floating-point features.

 Simple pipelining and superscalar design increase a CPU's ILP by allowing it to execute instructions at rates surpassing one instruction per clock cycle.
 Most modern CPU designs are at least somewhat superscalar, and nearly all general purpose CPUs designed in the last decade are superscalar.
 In later years some of the emphasis in designing high-ILP computers has been moved out of the CPU's hardware and into its software interface, or instruction set architecture (ISA).
-The strategy of the very long instruction word (VLIW) causes some ILP to become implied directly by the software, reducing the CPU’s work in boosting ILP and thereby reducing design complexity.
+The strategy of the very long instruction word (VLIW) causes some ILP to become implied directly by the software, reducing the CPU's work in boosting ILP and thereby reducing design complexity.